UC-ITSC/OCAT-Intern-Template/README.md

 ## Purpose and Context

 - Web Development
   - The goal of this application is for you to explore and demonstrate understanding of web development using some of our core technologies.
-You must use React.js on the client-side, a Bootstrap template for the UI, Node.js/Express for the server-side, Bookshelf.js as the ORM, restify for the API back-end, PostgreSQL as the database, and Bcrypt to encrypt passwords in PostgreSQL.
+You must use React.js on the client-side, a Bootstrap template for the UI, Node.js/Express for the back-end, Sequelize as the ORM, PostgreSQL as the database, and Bcrypt to encrypt passwords in PostgreSQL.
 You must also create a git repository on github.com and push all of your code there frequently.

 - Criminal Justice
-  - The Risk Assessment System is a Web-based Application that allows for assessing the risk of offender [recidivism](https://nij.ojp.gov/topics/corrections/recidivism).
+  - The Risk Assessment (RA) System is a Web-based Application that allows for assessing the risk of offender [recidivism](https://nij.ojp.gov/topics/corrections/recidivism).
 By assessing the likelihood that an offender might commit another offense, the system helps officers determine how best to help the offender moving forward.
-In ORAS, we do this by automatically generating caseplans, reports, and maintaining the full timeline of an offender's record while they exist in the system.
+In RA, we do this by automatically generating caseplans, reports, and maintaining the full timeline of an offender's record while they exist in the system.
 This process was developed based on research performed by the UC Corrections Institute (UCCI) and has been proven to reduce the recidivism of offenders over time.

 - The OCAT Internship Project
   - Through OCAT, you will have the opportunity to explore a core piece of ORAS by building an interface for both creating assessments and monitoring assessments previously performed by users.
 Your ITSC mentors will guide you through this process, but we highly suggest that you make frequent use of your OCAT internship peers.
 To be clear, we do not want you copying code or handing out answers to other interns.
 However, this is a collaborative process, and asking questions when you're confused is an important part of learning!
 On the flip-side of that, teaching someone else or helping them through a problem is the best way to further cement that knowledge in your own mind.
 So ask questions when you're stuck and help point your fellow teammates in the right direction!
 Good luck!

 ## ITSC Guidelines

 - Setup
   - PLEASE ask if you're having trouble setting up your project repository, project board, first branch, or development environment.
 The mentors are here to help you!
 We want to make sure you get off to a great start and this part is often the most challenging, so please don't hesitate to come to us immediately with any setup concerns!
 - Hour/Day Policy
   - If you've been stuck on something for two hours, ask a fellow intern!
   - If you've been stuck on something for a full day, ask a mentor!
 - Process for Getting Unstuck
     1. Search through the available resources in this document (located at the bottom of the page and throughout)
     2. Google!
 This is your most valuable resource and learning how to search the internet for your answer is going to be your most valuable skill moving forward!
 Forum resources like StackOverflow can be extremely helpful.
 In web development, there's almost always someone who has encountered your problem before.
 The trick lies in finding that answer!
     3. Ask an OCAT internship peer
     4. Ask an OCAT mentor